-84. To finance all or part of the cost of their forestry interest a Grower can:
+86. To finance all or part of the cost of their forestry interest a Grower can:

-- apply for a '12 Months Interest Free Loan' with Arwon; - enter into a 'Finance Package' with Arwon; or - borrow from an independent lender external to the Project.
+- apply for a '12 Months Interest Free Loan' with Arwon; or - borrow from an independent lender external to the Project.

-85. Only the finance arrangements set out below are covered by this Product Ruling.
-A Grower also cannot rely on this Product Ruling if they enter into a finance arrangement with Arwon that materially differs from that set out in the documentation provided with the application for this Product Ruling.
-A Grower who enters into a finance arrangement with a lender other than Arwon may request a private ruling on the deductibility or otherwise of interest incurred under finance arrangements not covered by this Product Ruling.
+87. Only the finance arrangement set out below is covered by this Product Ruling.
+A Grower cannot rely on this Ruling if they enter into a finance arrangement with Arwon that materially differs from that set out in the documentation provided with the application for this Ruling.
+A Grower who enters into a finance arrangement other than in accordance with paragraphs 88 to 93 of this Ruling may request a private ruling on the deductibility or otherwise of interest incurred under finance arrangements not covered by this Ruling.